cynthiahqy/beachstory/README.md

 Carlos was perplexed.
 He was sure he was the best author in the world.
 "Why would the gods be angered by perfection?"

+He tried many time, and at last, he found that the god really likes the book about ruby.
+He continued to write books about it until he died.
+Why he can not leave the island ?
+Because the god was once the best programmer in the world.